keang/keang.github.io/_posts/2023-12-15-ruby-static-typed-extension.markdown

 Changes in the domain happens slowly.
 It takes discipline to maintain the growing pile of test cases, which are essential for any form of deployment confidence.

-> too many footguns
+> too many foot guns

 If you inherit a poorly tested code, good luck.
 If you push the boundary of the Rails convention, have fun.

-I heard another way to put it: there are many footguns in the language.
+I heard another way to put it: there are many foot guns in the language.
 On top of that, after you shot yourself in the foot, you *want* to take the blame.
 If only I was smarter or had more foresight or was more disciplined, I could've done it the right way that time.